Lassen County Small Claims Court

 Which cases are filed in Lassen County?

-Limits on Lassen County Small Claims Court
+Lassen County Small Claims Court Filing Fee

-A filing fee is required and is set relative to the amount of money you are requesting for your claim.
-If a plaintiff has filed twelve or less claims over the past twelve months, the filing fees are:
+The filing fee is required to be paid by the plaintiff when the claim is filed with the court.
+The amount of the filing fee is relative to the amount the plaintiff is seeking.
+If you filed twelve or less claims over the past twelve months, the filing fee is:

 - $0 to $1,500 – $30